 Expected Credit Losses

-At each reporting date, the Manager performs an assessment of credit risk on its Loan Portfolio.
-ECLs are estimated and reflected as a reduction to the carrying amount of the Partnership's Direct Mortgages and commercial loans reported at amortized cost (the Loan Portfolio).
+At each reporting date, the Manager performs an assessment of credit risk.
+An impairment is estimated and reflected as a reduction to the carrying amount of the Partnership's mortgages and commercial loans reported at amortized cost.